MRtrix3/mrtrix3/docs/reference/commands/shview.rst

 Options
 -------

--  **-response** assume SH coefficients file only contains even, m=0 terms.
+-  **-response** assume SH coefficients file only contains m=0 terms (zonal harmonics).
 Used to display the response function as produced by estimate_response

 Standard options
 ^^^^^^^^^^^^^^^^